followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/1 Configuration/layers/borderColor.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option applies only if the [layer type](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#type) is *"line"*.
+This option does not apply if the [layer type](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#type) is *"line"*.

 This option supports the following colors.